Kelvur/my-config/guides/config_npm.md

 ## Reason

-Maybe you need point to a registry, configurate a proxy, add a certificate authority, ...
+Maybe you need point to a registry, configure a proxy, add a certificate authority, ...

 ## How To